Skip to main content

 Header Naming

 SpatialFlow sends outbound webhook deliveries with the X-SF-Signature header.
-If you are using SpatialFlow's inbound webhook verification (e.g., verifying third-party webhooks sent to SpatialFlow), the default header name is X-SpatialFlow-Signature.
+If you are using SpatialFlow's inbound webhook receiver (POST /api/v1/webhooks/receive/{webhook_id}, for third-party webhooks sent to SpatialFlow), the signature is read from the X-Webhook-Signature header (with an X-Webhook-Timestamp companion).
 These are separate systems — most integrations only need X-SF-Signature for verifying deliveries from SpatialFlow.

 Idempotency